dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/primary-api/camera-enhancer.md

 **Remarks**

 - There is always a back-facing camera be defined as a default camera.
-If user don't select any camera via `selectCamera`, the default camera will be considered as the selected camera.
+If the user doesn't select any camera via `selectCamera`, the default camera will be considered as the selected camera.
 - If there is no opened camera, the method `selectCamera` will not open any camera.
-- If there is an opened camera and the opened camera's ID is exactly equals the input ID, the method `selectCamera` will make no changes.
+- If there is an opened camera and the opened camera's ID exactly equals the input ID, the method `selectCamera` will make no changes.
-- If there is an opened camera and the opened camera's ID is different with the input ID, the method `selectCamera` will close the currently opened camera and then open a new camera by the input ID.
+- If there is an opened camera and the opened camera's ID is different from the input ID, the method `selectCamera` will close the currently opened camera and then open a new camera by the input ID.

 &nbsp;

 ### getSelectedCamera

-Get the ID of the current selected camera.
+Get the ID of the currently selected camera.

 ```java
 String getSelectedCamera()